rebeccaapollos/cookbook/content/blog/mutton-fry/index.md

 6. Add chopped mutton and mix it well.
 7. Once the mutton is almost cooked, you can add the curry leaves and mix it.

-Finally, Mutton Fry is ready 😊!!!You can serve it with rice 🍚 or chapati.
+Finally, Mutton Fry is ready 😊!!!You can serve it with rice 🍚 or chapati.👩‍🍳